SkoolNotes/Taproot/2020BIO101/KBhBIO101CellReproduction.md

 # Cell Reproduction
 => Cell division is for **asexual production**, and growth/development + tissue renewal.

-At some point, the different po
+At some point, stuff ends up in different positions, and that causes